Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/get-started/create.md

 # Managing a Project

 > [!NOTE]
 > Tizen RT-IDE has been deprecated since Tizen Studo release 4.1.
 It is not recommended to use RT-IDE.
-No support will be provided for RT-IDE prior to Nov 23, 2020.
+No support will be provided for RT-IDE after Nov 23, 2020.

 ## Creating a Project